nitzan-treg/2021_10_06_Reaction_Diffusion/README.md

 #  Reaction Diffusion
 This project is based on Entagma's tutorial: https://entagma.com/houdini-true-3d-reaction-diffusion/

-the tutorial teachs how to create a reaction diffusion simulation that results in beautiful generative models
+The tutorial teachs how to create a reaction diffusion simulation that results in beautiful generative models

 I tried to create an interesting composition by simulating the reaction diffusion inside a torus